 To decompress from a long day, Alan loves to bake pies, play drums and listen to the sweet tunes of Hall and Oates, which he thinks is the best duo ever.
 No contest.

 His early-formed passion in film led Alan to UNC Wilmington, where he sharpened his post-production skills and earned bachelor’s degrees in Film Studies and Spanish.
 After a stint studying abroad in Spain, he returned to Raleigh with broadened film and production knowledge.
 He found a home for his post-production zeal at Trailblazer Studios, editing, color correcting and finishing TV shows, documentaries and commercials for our clients.

-Alan is currently working on his M.A. in Technology and Communication, Journalism at UNC Chapel Hill.
+Alan recently completed his M.A. in Technology and Communication, Journalism at UNC Chapel Hill.